Effective Team Collaboration in New Reality – best tips

 Team collaboration is important, and not just for developers, support, and marketing teams.
 Times, when salesman cared just about their KPIs, is over.
 These days, salespeople also work as one team.

 They learn from each other, improve business processes, and compete in a friendly manner.
-Even they have very diverse opinions and backgrounds, they value teamwork work, and they understand each other.
+Even teammates have diverse backgrounds and opinions, they value teamwork work, and they understand each other.

 To improve your sales team collaboration, find yourself a great CRM software.
 It is a great software that helps everyone track their sales progress and check how is it going for others.
 This way you will avoid weird situations like two salespeople focus on the same prospect or wasting time for those who just said no.